 A listener named Manasi says she has been avoiding the words “purposely” and “purposefully” because she isn’t sure of the difference between them.
 I know that problem!
 I used to avoid words like that before I became Grammar Girl, but it’s better to learn how to use them, so let’s break it down because the difference can be subtle.
 First, both “purposely” and “purposefully” come from an Old French word that meant “intention,” and they’re both adverbs, which means they’re usually describing how you do something: how you do the action of the verb.

 "Purposely" is the word you want when you’re describing something you are doing deliberately or intentionally—something you’re doing on purpose.
 For example, if you know your sister is always late, you may purposely tell her the party starts 30 minutes earlier than it really does so she gets there on time.

 "Purposefully" describes the action or demeanor of a person who is determined or resolute.
-If you want to convey a message to your brother without speaking, you may purposefully raise your eyebrows.
+If you want to convey a message to your brother across the dinner table without speaking, you may purposefully raise your eyebrows.

 Get more tips like this in The Grammar Devotional:

 Mignon Fogarty is Grammar Girl and the founder of Quick and Dirty Tips.
 Check out her New York Times best-seller, “Grammar Girl’s Quick and Dirty Tips for Better Writing.”